conorg000/chachadotai/packages/core/README.md

     // 2.
 Check if session should be blocked if (await safety.shouldBlock(sessionId)) {
       return {
-        error: 'Your session has been blocked due to safety concerns.',
+        error: "Your session has been blocked due to safety concerns.",
         blocked: true,
       };
     }